tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

   For "smoother" incoming wavefields and small discrepencies between surface points, the injected wavefield however might still be good enough.

-* To save storage space, we use `NTSTEP_BETWEEN_OUTPUT_SAMPLE == 2` in the `Par_file` of the coarse simulation.
+* To save storage space, we use `NTSTEP_BETWEEN_OUTPUT_SAMPLE == 2` in the `Par_file` of the coarse regional simulation.
   This seems to provide enough time samplings for the injection.
 One would have to test this out a bit for other examples.
   In general, the storage of the wavefield components (velocity & traction) over all coupling boundary points and over all time steps can lead to significant file sizes.

-  In any case, the stored wavefield will be (time) interpolated during the preparation stage of the small-scale local simulation, as the time steps `DT` of the coarse and small-scale simulations are likely different.
-Time interpolation is done by a Catmull-Rom scheme that provides cubic interpolation between time samples.
+  In any case, the stored wavefield will be (time) interpolated during the preparation stage of the small-scale local simulation, as the time steps `DT` of the coarse regional and small-scale local simulations are likely different.
+Time interpolation is done by a
+  Catmull-Rom scheme that provides cubic interpolation between time samples.
 This scheme seems to exhibit a good balance between accuracy and speed for these kind of simulations.
 Thus, storing the wavefield at lower sampling rates can be fine for many applications.